 Vaux le Vicomte castle

 My experience at Vaux le Vicomte

 But I was kind of glad that this little gem isn’t very popular.
-As a result there was almost noone there, and trust me – I visited it in the high season.
+As a result there was almost noone there And trust me – I visited in the high season.
 I was strolling around barely seeing any other visitors for ages.
 It felt very intimate without hordes of tourists shuffling through from room to room.
 It was quite a shock after Versailles, or Loire Valley castles.

 I also loved the fact that you could rent the period dresses.
 What’s better than visiting the castle dressed up like a Baroque royalty?
 Speaking of quirky things I think Vaux le Vicomte had the best gift store I’ve ever seen, especially if you’re a girl.
 Don’t make my mistake and leave the gift buying activity for the last couple – you won’t find such cute things anywhere else.